VMware Workstation: Variants

 There used to be freeware-based version of VMware Workstation with a limited feature set.
 This version was at first known as VMware Player until VMware Player v7 (released at the same time as Workstation 11).
 In 2015 the two packages were combined as VMware Workstation 12, with a free VMware Workstation Player version which, on purchase of a player license key granted commercial use along with commercial support, while the purchase of a pro license key became the higher specification VMware Workstation Pro (which also included commercial support).
 VMware Workstation Player, like VMware Player before it, was free of charge for non-commercial use, or for distribution or other use by written agreement.
 VMware Workstation Player was discontinued in 2024 due to redundancy after VMware Workstation Pro was made free for personal use.
 Before discontinuing VMware Workstation Player in 2024, VMware's website used to list the differences between VMware Workstation Player and Pro.

 VMware Tools

 VMware Tools, a package with drivers and other software available for the various guest operating systems VMware products support, installs in guest operating systems to add functionality.
-Tools is updated from time to time, with v12.1.5 in 29 November 2022.
+Tools is updated from time to time, with v13.0.5.0 on 26 September 2025.
 It has several components, including the following: